 "Change is inevitable.
 Growth is optional."
 John Maxwell

 Schools that are not adjusting their teaching practices to incorporate technology are doing their students a tremendous disservice.
 Much of this comes from the top-down.
-If administration is not supporting professional development and teachers are not being taught how to teach with technology, much needed 21st century skills are usually not happening in your typical classroom.
+If the administration is not supporting professional development and teachers are not being taught how to teach with technology, much needed 21st-century skills are usually not happening in your typical classroom.
 The longer we wait the farther behind you fall, teachers need to embrace tech, for many a reason.
 Here is my list of 8 reasons why the implementation of tech in schools is so slow:

 - Fear -Learning new technology can be scary for teachers; teaching with it can be downright terrifying especially if proper professional development is lacking.

 - Lack of Leadership - When administration is not supportive of implementing technology and lacks the resources to integrate it properly.
 Teachers are left to their own devices.

 - Inconsistent Disbursement - When equipment is given to certain grades or populations and others are left out this causes a rift between teachers and students.

 - Personal Experience - Some teachers are comfortable with technology and find it a natural fit for addressing learning goals, others have had experience with tech and teaching

 - It's Optional - Some teachers will only do what is mandated of them.
 Technology may not be required, or if it is some teachers chose not to implement it.

 - Budget Cuts - With recent budget cuts, schools may not have the resources to invest in technology.
 All schools need to access to technology, these needs be a priority and the playing fields need to be leveled.